KDE/digikam-doc/setup_application/editor_settings.rst

     - **UFRaw**: this application must be installed on your computer. `UFRaw <https://en.wikipedia.org/wiki/UFRaw>`_ is an application which can read and manipulate photographs in RAW image formats, as created by many digital cameras.

-    - **DarkTable**: this application must be installed on your computer. `Darktable <https://en.wikipedia.org/wiki/Darktable>`_ is a free and open-source photography application program and raw developer.
+    - **DarkTable**: this application must be installed on your computer. `Darktable <https://en.wikipedia.org/wiki/Darktable>`_ is a free and open-source photography application program and RAW developer.
 It comprises a subset of image editing operations specifically aimed at non-destructive RAW image post-production.

     .. figure:: videos/setup_editor_raw_behavior.gif
         :width: 500px